pc2/Aurora-HLS/README.md

 ```
 -m megabytes        Specify the amount of data to be transmitted in megabytes.
 -b bytes            Specify the amount of data to by transmitted in bytes.
 This overrides the megabytes seting
 -p path             Path to the bitstream file.
-Default is "aurora_hls_test_hw.xclbin"
+Default is "aurora_flow_test_hw.xclbin"
 -r repetitions      Number of repetitions of the test.
 -i iterations       Number of iterations of the test inside the kernel
 -f frame_size       The size of the frame in framing mode.
 The size is measured in multiples of the datawidth